 Bullet dodge scene in “The Matrix”

-Or you may use the Flexclip to slow down a timeless moment and romanticize a story.
-Just upload your video and adjust the time speed, super easy.
+Or you can do it by filming a 60/120FPS video and converting it to 24FPS in Adobe Premiere Pro.
+However, a much easier way you can do is to use the “Speech Changer” of FlexClip to slow down a timeless moment and romanticize a story.
+Just upload your video to FlexClip free online video editor and adjust the time speed.
+Super easy.

 Slow down video speed with Flexclip

 5. Use Cinematic Lighting Techniques

 Apart from the aesthetic composition, a cinematic video also features dramatic lighting, another powerful way to create depth and shape a character's personality.

 To have the cinematic lighting in your videos, you need to pay attention to 3 things: